Stem Cell Therapies and Discovery

 UW-Madison Ophthalmology Clinical Trials Unit (CTU)

-UW-Madison Ophthalmology Clinical Trials Unit (CTU) at the UW-Madison has been conducting research with human subjects for over 20 years.
+UW-Madison Ophthalmology Clinical Eye Research Unit (CERU) at the UW-Madison has been conducting research with human subjects for over 20 years.
 Its mission is to administer research trials related to age-related macular degeneration (AMD), diabetic macular edema, diabetic retinopathy, retinal vein occlusion, ocular melanoma, glaucoma, and pediatric ophthalmic diseases.
 These trials are designed to evaluate the safety and efficacy of new laser treatments, oral medications, IV medications, intravitreal injections, surgeries, vitamins, minerals, and devices in the treatment of ophthalmic diseases.

 UW-Madison Vision Core